josephprasanth/gloot-react-junior-home-assignment/README.md

 This task can be solved with basic react knowledge.
 Check out the [react docs](https://reactjs.org/docs/getting-started.html).
 It's good for your career!
 #### I found a error in this template!
 Well done you found a bug!
 Submit a pull request fixing it 😎
+#### How do I submit my finished code?
+Preferably, you upload the finished game library to your github account and send us the link.
+If this is not an option for you for whatever reason, you could send a zip file (do not include the files/folders excluded in the `.gitignore` file).